ASAnonymousS/transitops/README.md

 Dark mode is the default appearance rather than a toggleable option.
 PDF export, automated email reminders for expiring licenses, and document management were left out of this build to keep scope within the hackathon time window; CSV export and the core RBAC, validation, and state-machine rules were prioritized as the mandatory business rules.

+### Status State Machine
+- Dispatching a trip sets the vehicle and driver to "On Trip".
+- Completing a trip sets them back to "Available", records the final odometer reading, and logs a fuel entry if fuel was entered.
+- Cancelling a dispatched trip restores the vehicle and driver to "Available"; cancelling a draft trip has no effect on either, since nothing was reserved.
+### Maintenance and Vehicle Status Coupling
+Creating an active service record immediately sets the vehicle to "In Shop", removing it from the trip dispatch pool.
+Closing the service record restores "Available", unless the vehicle has separately been marked "Retired".

+### Auto-Computed Cost and ROI
+Per-vehicle fuel, maintenance, and toll/other totals are derived directly from the underlying log tables rather than stored redundantly.
+Fleet utilization, fuel efficiency, and return on investment are computed the same way and reflected on the Analytics and Fuel pages.

 ## Contributing

 - [Manisha Mohanty](https://github.com/TheMM13)